Dol Ammad

 Dol Ammad is a heavy metal band formed in 2000 by Greek keyboard player Thanasis Lightbridge.
-Dol Ammad is characterizeded with instrumentation which layers conventional metal instrumentation (bass, drums, and electric guitar), synthesizers, and the vocal support of a fourteen-member four-part choir.
+Dol Ammad uses many different instruments and the vocal support of a fourteen-member four-part choir.
 Lightbridge describes his music as "electronica art metal" and cites electronic music pioneers Jean Michel Jarre and Vangelis as key influences.
 The band derives its name from a fuel refinery in the computer game Descent 3.